Used Car: 2013 Land Rover Range Rover Evoque Review

 Other SUVs to Consider

-The 2013 Acura RDX has one of the highest reliability ratings in the class, and test drivers were impressed with its V6 engine’s ample power.
+The 2013 Acura RDX has one of the highest safety scores in the class, and test drivers were impressed with its V6 engine’s ample power.
 They also liked the RDX’s roomy rear seats and abundance of cargo space.

 The 2013 Audi Q5 comes standard with all-wheel drive, and reviewers said it has sporty handling and is fun to drive.
 Test drivers praised the Q5’s opulent, comfortable interior, and it has more cargo space than the Evoque.